spidernet-io/spiderpool/README.md

 * An application could specify multiple backup ippool resources, in case that IP addresses in an ippool are out of use.
 Therefore, you neither need to scale up the IP resources in a fixed ippool, nor need to modify the application yaml to change a ippool.

-* Support to bind range of IP address only to an applications.
-No need to hard code an IP list in deployment yaml, which is not easy to modify.
-With Spiderpool, you only need to set the selector field of ippool and scale up or down the IP resource of an ippool dynamically.
+* Support for assigning fixed IP for applications.
+No need to hard code the IP list in a pod yaml, which is not easy to modify.
+With Spiderpool, you only need to set the selector field of ippool and scale up or down the ippool.

-* Support Statefulset pod who will be always assigned same IP addresses.
+* Support for assigning IP addresses in sequence for statefulset pods.

 * Different pods in a single controller could get IP addresses from different subnets for an application deployed in different subnets or zones.